“The kids loved the Friendly Letter Boogie—that was a fun entertaining way to make the lesson stick. I still catch them doing it.” –Jennifer, NC

 Doin’ the “Friendly Letter Boogie”

-Your children will enjoy this movement activity to help them remember the parts of a friendly letter.
+For a memorable kinesthetic activity, try teaching the Friendly Letter Boogie!
+Children enjoy this movement activity that helps them remember the parts of a friendly letter.

 Heading.
 At the very top of a friendly letter is the heading.
 The date goes here.
 Ask your child to pat her head to remember that the heading comes first.

 Greeting.
 Second comes the greeting, such as “Dear Grandma.”
 Extend and shake hands to “greet” each other.